Christopher de Leon: 1990s: Established leading man

-De León starred in two Lino Brocka films in 1990, including Biktima, for which he won Best Actor at the Luna Awards and Star Awards for Movies.
+De Leon starred in two Lino Brocka films in 1990, including Biktima, for which he won Best Actor at the Luna Awards and Star Awards for Movies.
 He had a supporting role in the political thriller Gumapang Ka sa Lusak, which scored him a Supporting Actor of the Year win at the Star Awards and a nomination at the Gawad Urian in the same category.
 He also appeared in the romantic drama My Other Woman, for which he won Best Actor at the FAMAS, Gawad Urian, and Catholic Mass Media Awards.
 This distinction made him the second Filipino actor to win Best Actor from all major award-giving bodies in the country for two films.
 The following year, he worked again with Laurice Guillen in her drama Ipagpatawad Mo.
 His critically acclaimed portrayal won him Best Actor again at FAMAS, Luna, and Star Awards.
-In 1992, De León starred in Joel Lamangan's Hiram na Mukha, followed by the biopic Gaano Kita Kamahal a year later.
+In 1992, De Leon starred in Joel Lamangan's Hiram na Mukha, followed by the biopic Gaano Kita Kamahal a year later.
 He tied with Phillip Salvador as Movie Actor of the Year at the Star Awards and received Best Actor nominations at the Gawad Urian and Luna Awards.
-In 1993, De León started making appearances in the weekly anthology Star Drama Presents.
+In 1993, De Leon started making appearances in the weekly anthology Star Drama Presents.

-In 1995, De León starred in Chito Roño's action thriller Eskapo.
+In 1995, De Leon starred in Chito S. Roño's action thriller Eskapo.
 The following year, he appeared in Rory Quintos' Sa Aking mga Kamay.
 After making a cameo in the biblical drama Kristo, De León starred in the family drama Madrasta.
 His performance received praise, winning him top honors at the Young Critics Circle and Star Awards.
 At the 27th Box Office Entertainment Awards, he was hailed as the "Box Office King".
 The same year, he starred in the drama Nasaan ang Puso, for which he won Best Actor at the 23rd Metro Manila Film Festival.
 In 1998, he played a priest in the action drama Ama Namin.
 The following year, he starred in the fantasy film Wansapanataym: The Movie.
-De León closed the decade with an acclaimed performance in Joel Lamangan's Bulaklak ng Maynila.
+De Leon closed the decade with an acclaimed performance in Joel Lamangan's Bulaklak ng Maynila.
 His portrayal earned him Best Actor wins at Luna and the Metro Manila Film Festival, as well as nominations from Gawad Urian and the Young Critics Circle.